tflem/groshoppify/README.md

 > This a product tracking application, developed with the following:

+* Docker 20.10.3 and Docker Compose 1.28.2
+* Testing Framework: RSpec 4.0
 * Ruby 2.7.2
-* Docker 20.10.3 and Docker Compose 1.28.2
-* Continuous Integration/Deployment: Circle CI and Heroku
 * Ruby on Rails 6.1.2.1
 * HTML5 and Sass
 * PostgreSQL 12.2
-* Testing Framework: RSpec 4.0
 * Bootstrap 5
+* Rubocop 1.10.0
+* Continuous Integration/Deployment: Circle CI and Heroku

 ## Setup